RAF Bomber Command aircrew of World War II: Suiting up and moving out to dispersal

 assist an enemy interrogator, bus tickets, cinema tickets and cash were all forbidden.
 They made ready to climb aboard canvas topped trucks to be driven out by WAAFs to where their aircraft waited dispersed around the edge of the airfield's perimeter track.
-On arrival the crew would check their aircraft over again before the pilot and flight engineer started the engines to "run them up", following which he as captain of the crew, signed the ground crew chief's Form 700 on a clip board accepting responsibility for a fully serviceable bomber.
+On arrival the crew would check their aircraft over again before the pilot and flight engineer started the engines to "run them up",Rolfe (2003), p.89 following which he as captain of the crew, signed the ground crew chief's Form 700 on a clip board accepting responsibility for a fully serviceable bomber.